JahidBasher/JahidBasher/README.md

   </a>
 </p>

 # Hi 👋 This is Jahid Ibna Basher.
 I build Custom Neural Network for fun.
-And I am here to help you build your own.
+And I can help you build your own.

 Here are some ideas to get you started:
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/jahid37/) or [Email](mailto:mohammadjahid1504037@gmail.com)